On this page

 Changed in Django 3.2:Positional argument

-was added in order to support functional indexes.
+*expressionswas added in order to support functional indexes.

-OpClass()
+OpClass() expressions

-class OpClass(expression, name)
+class OpClass(expression, name)-

 An

-with a custom operator class that can be used to define functional indexes.
-To use it, you need to add'django.contrib.postgres'
+OpClass()expression represents theexpressionwith a custom operator class that can be used to define functional indexes.
+To use it, you need to add'django.contrib.postgres'in yourINSTALLED_APPS.
+Set thenameparameter to the name of the operator class.For example:

-Index( OpClass(Lower('username'), name='varchar_pattern_ops'), name='lower_username_idx', )
+Index( OpClass(Lower('username'), name='varchar_pattern_ops'), name='lower_username_idx', )creates an index on

 © Django Software Foundation and individual contributors